Admitted Global EMPA Students

 Begin the visa application process by contacting the NYU Office of Global Services (OGS) before the May 15 deadline.
 Admitted students may require a visa to enter the U.S. or the U.K. to pursue graduate study.
 OGS cannot process your I-20 or DS-2019 application unless you have submitted your US$1000 non-refundable enrollment deposit.
 Read more

 Admitted students are encouraged to contact OGS as soon as possible to ensure they are ready to begin the program in August.
 Students should plan to start the UCL visa application process in September, after the UCL pre-enrollment in August.
-Students will be required to provide evidence of their student visas when they arrive at UCL at the start of the spring term in January 2018.
+Students will be required to provide evidence of their student visas when they arrive at UCL at the start of the spring term.

 Starting graduate school in New York City is a unique experience.
 When you first arrive, navigating it all can be a challenge.
 New students are expected to re-locate to the New York Metro area in early August in order to maximize their orientation to the city and the university.
 To help students get started with determining where to live, how to get around, and how to enjoy New York, we have created a Living in New York City website with many useful links and resources.
 Because graduate housing at NYU is very limited and off-campus housing is generally more cost-effective, we strongly encourage you to investigate the services provided by NYU’s Off-Campus Living.
 NYU Off-Campus Living has extensive resources to assist you with your search, including information about residence halls as well as the housing application.
 Contact the NYU Off-Campus Living at email@example.com or (212) 998-4620.